silverfin/silverfin-vscode/README.md

 ## Requirements

-- YAML extension: to apply our Schema to YAML files, we need to have [Red Hat's YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) activated (this extension should be added automatically since it is set as a dependency).
+- YAML extension: To apply our Schema to YAML files, we need to have [Red Hat's YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) activated (this extension should be added automatically since it is set as a dependency).
+- Auto Close Tag: To enable VS Code to automatically close tags in Liquid files, we need to have [Jun Han's Auto Close Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag) activated (this extension should be added automatically since it is set as a dependency).